NxPKG/khulnasoft-docs/content/dns/zone-setups/partial-setup/setup.md

         </details>

-    3. Repeat this process for each subdomain proxied to Cloudflare.
+    3. Repeat this process for each subdomain proxied to Khulnasoft.

 {{</tutorial-step>}}
 {{</tutorial>}}